wordpressPHP/onwebchat/readme.txt

 = Is it possible to translate any text on the chat widget? =

-Yes, all texts are translatable in your admin page.
+Yes, all texts are translatable and you can set your own language and texts you like.

 = Can I initiate a chat before the visitor does? =